Alexander Kingston-Splatt

 - X v Y [2022].
 Alex acted for a director of a company which operates a highly successful restaurant in a threatened unfair prejudice action, and in a related potential claim to recover substantial sums which were paid to a co-director and a company connected with that co-director allegedly in breach of fiduciary duty, for services provided by that connected company at grossly inflated values.
 Instructed by Egality Law.

 - Brauer v Wilkinson [2021] (High Court, Business and Property Courts).
-Alex acted for the defendant to a derivative action alleging breach of fiduciary duty by the defendant in establishing separate businesses which operated in the same industry of the company of which she was a director.
+Alex acted for the defendant to a long-running derivative action alleging breach of fiduciary duty by the defendant in establishing separate businesses which operated in the same industry of the company of which she was a director.
 The case settled.
 Instructed by Bird & Bird LLP.

 - X v Y [2021] (High Court, Business and Property Courts) (Mr Justice Snowdon).
-Appearing for the respondents, Alex successfully resisted an urgent application for pre-action disclosure, and for the production of copy documents under the Companies Act 2006, in order to support an allegedly derivative claim.
+Appearing for the respondents, Alex successfully resisted an urgent application for pre-action disclosure, and for the production of documents under the Companies Act 2006, in order to support an intended derivative claim.
 Instructed by De Jure Chambers.

 Alex acts in negligence claims against various professionals.
 As a former solicitor, he is most frequently instructed to act in claims involving allegations of negligence against solicitors, but he also acts in claims against other professionals.